Diplomacy and spying

 We may be more modest in our views and posit that the state is not a theocracy.
 It is simply an ens cogitans: when it encounters problems or situations, it resolves them by calculating how best to deploy available resources.
 On the other hand, it will try to take hidden consequences or long-term consequences into account.
 To do so, the state, just as an autonomous human being, requires privacy.

-Transparency, whether by stealth or agreement, may reduce complexity and enhance previsibility in state behaviour.
+Transparency, whether by stealth or agreement, may reduce complexity and enhance predictability in state behaviour.
 Better legibility is a good thing, but only up to a point.
 Transparency between states would soon tend to flatten their reciprocal relations to the banality of administration.
-Administration is banal, for state behavior is codified and fully legible.
+Administration is banal, for state behaviour is codified and fully legible.
 Transparency would essentially bring diplomacy to stasis.
 Banality de facto is the loss of autonomy.

-My great worry is that international relations will become banal, predictable, and ‘consistent’ and degenerating to the humdrum of administration.
+My great worry is that international relations will become banal, predictable, and ‘consistent’, degenerating to the humdrum of administration.
 When vital interests – the survival of the state – were at the centre of diplomacy, matters were clear and simple.
 These times are gone.
 Conquest is a thing of the past – as the failed American efforts in Iraq and Afghanistan attest.
 Diplomacy has become an intricate and never-ending game of weighing benefits and costs, where foresight and detail are of the essence.
 Creative solutions are the way forward, not staid analogies from the past administered unthinkingly.
 Creativity requires privacy.

 Diplomats as their master’s public voice

 Diplomats are the public voice of government.
 They live at the boundary between the private realm of governmental reflection and the public realm of policy promotion.
 Their position is inherently ambiguous.
 Our tongue knows more than it lets transpire.
-We do not begrudge our tongue; it’s silence.
+We do not begrudge our tongue its silence.
 We should not begrudge diplomats for their skilled silence, either.

 Diplomats are participants in the private sphere of government.
 Thinking for their government should be allowed.
 That the thinking takes place in a host country capital rather than, say, in Foggy Bottom is incidental.
 Their communications should be sacrosanct not because they are diplomats but because they are part of the private process of reflection.